 Avoid text that is visible only on a rollover or hover state.
 Using a button that activates a layer with the information is preferable.

-Avoid using small font sizes (e.g. footnotes).
+Avoid using small font sizes (e.g. footnotes) and blinking or moving text.

 Avoid using font colour, shape, type or font variation to convey meaning.